Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 The Fairground: Rides and Attractions for Kids

-The Oktoberfest fairground is a serious carnival.
 Roughly 80 rides plus 200 food and game stalls.
 The standouts for kids:

-- The Willenborg Ferris Wheel - the iconic blue-and-yellow wheel you see in every Oktoberfest photo.
-50 meters high, gorgeous Munich panorama at the top.
-About 6 euros per adult, half price for kids.
+• The Willenborg Ferris Wheel - the iconic blue-and-yellow wheel from every Oktoberfest photo.
+50 metres, gorgeous Munich panorama.
+Around €6 per adult, half for kids.
 Go in the late afternoon for the best light.

-- Children's Carousels (multiple) - traditional small carousels in the Oide Wiesn for 1 euro each.
+• Children's Carousels (multiple) - traditional small carousels in the Oide Wiesn for €1 a go.
 Endlessly repeatable for under-5s.

-- Toboggan Slide - the steep wooden slide near the entrance.
+• Toboggan Slide - the steep wooden slide near the entrance.
 Bring grippy clothing.

-Rides typically cost 4 to 9 euros per person.
+Rides typically cost 4 to €9 per person.
 On Family Days, expect 50 percent off most rides.
-Plan to spend 60 to 80 euros per family for a full ride session.
+Plan 60 to €80 per family for a proper ride session.

 Food: The Pretzels Are the Point

-Oktoberfest food is the secret weapon for getting kids excited about the festival.
+The food is the secret weapon for getting kids excited about the festival.
 The standouts:

-- Steckerlfisch - whole mackerel grilled on a stick over coals.
+• Steckerlfisch - whole mackerel grilled on a stick over coals.
 Delicious, dramatic, kids love watching the grill.

-Beer tents are the obvious place to eat but the food stalls outside are equally good and faster.
-Plan for around 15 to 20 euros per person per meal.
+The food stalls outside the tents are equally good and faster than waiting for tent service.
+Plan around 15 to €20 per person per meal.

 What to Wear: Yes, Get the Dirndl